 Being invested in the full life cycle of each project is the foundation of a sustainable creative practice, from building relationships before design begins to high quality implementation on to a project's maintenance.
 The eventual performance of an installation must be assessed and fed back into each stakeholder's larger process.
 To facilitate this, we incorporate embedded sensing, IoT, AI and blockchain technologies into our installations.

-This artisan AI not only adds to the educational STE(A)M goals, it also provides anonymous information about how a space is engaged by visitors.
-And, based on this information, the installation will autonomously evolve its on-going interactive behavior to augment the emotional experience of visitors in real-time, and 2) be a research tool exploring how a community based process, interactive installations and digital technologies integrate to help us understand our own sentience and the complex social dynamics that emerge from it.
+This embedded sensing not only adds to the educational STE(A)M goals, it also provides anonymous information about how a space is engaged by visitors.
+And, based on this information, the installation will autonomously evolve its on-going interactive behavior, via lights and sounds, to augment the emotional experience of visitors in real-time, and 2) be a research tool exploring how a community based process, interactive installations and digital technologies integrate to help us understand our own sentience and the complex social dynamics that emerge from it.